mdhall272/beastlier/README.md

 beastlier (BEAST Link Inference for Epidemiological Reconstruction)
 ========

-A BEAST 2 module for transmission tree reconstruction
+A BEAST 2 package for transmission tree reconstruction